To book Lucy Adams please contact your JLA Agent.

 Lucy led BBC HR during a turbulent period.
 She was responsible for employee relations, reward, training, development and redundancies.
 During her time the corporation adjusted to four new Directors General, the move to Salford, 30% reduction in management and the Savile scandal.
 Lucy’s decisions were exposed to frequent media and political scrutiny.
 In speeches she considers how to instil resilient leadership, break down silos and manage resistance to change.

-In speeches, Lucy discusses how to deliver real change within a large, complex organisation, and why it isn’t always popular; balancing the need for quick decisions with possible moral backlash about severance, and issues relating to employee engagement.
-Lucy states that in an uncertain world, many accepted ideas of leadership aren’t up to the job and by looking at everything from management theory to neuroscience she considers fresh perspectives on leadership, employee engagement and management organisation.
-She also addresses how businesses can deal with public scrutiny and adverse publicity, and the nature of leadership and change in organisations.
+In speeches, Lucy discusses how to deliver real change within a large, complex organisation, and why it isn’t always popular, balancing the need for quick decisions with possible moral backlash about severance, and issues relating to employee engagement.
+She states that in an uncertain world, many accepted ideas of leadership aren’t up to the job and by looking at everything from management theory to neuroscience she considers fresh perspectives on leadership, employee engagement and management organisation.
+Lucy also addresses how businesses can deal with public scrutiny and adverse publicity, and the nature of leadership and change in organisations.

-Prior to working at the BBC, Lucy was Group HR Director at Serco, the government services business covering transport to nuclear facilities to schools.
-Lucy was in position during a period of extensive expansion and acquisition for the business, incorporating new employees and cultures.
+Prior to working at the BBC, Lucy was Group HR Director at Serco, the government services business, covering everything from transport to nuclear facilities.
+She was in position during a period of extensive expansion and acquisition for the business, incorporating new employees and cultures.
 Prior to Serco Lucy worked for the law firm Eversheds.

 Thanks to her experience in turbulent times at the BBC, Lucy's speech is incredibly insightful – but she also has a natural ability to engage the room.
 The self-confessed "recovering HR director" even manages to inject a sense of fun.
 Whether she's asked to talk about the scourge of annual appraisals or the challenges of virtual teams, you will come away with a fresh perspective.
 JLA Agent Adam Harkness